 Excessive pain, bleeding, infection, dry eyes or visual loss is extremely rare.
 In most cases, some asymmetry of the eyelids is present both before and after surgery.
 A thorough discussion will take place with Dr. Singh during your consultation.

-Though there is individual variation in patient responses to Blepharoplasty, the average patient can expect that the swelling and bruising will peak 2 to 3 days after surgery, and diminish over the following one to two weeks as long as heavy exertion is avoided.
+Though there are individual variations in patient response to Blepharoplasty, the average patient can expect that the swelling and bruising will peak 2 to 3 days after surgery.
+However this will diminish over the following one to two weeks provided that heavy exertion is avoided.